 Threat Detection

-The Dark Web is a hidden part of the internet that isn't indexed by traditional search engines.
+The Dark Web is a hidden part of the internet that isn’t indexed by traditional search engines.
 While it hosts various legitimate activities, the Dark web is notoriously known for facilitating cybercrime.
 This shadowy place is a marketplace for stolen data, illicit goods, and services, making it a critical focus for cybersecurity efforts.
+The dark web data collected from these activities is essential for providing actionable intelligence for risk management.
 As a Managed Service Provider (MSP), how are you safeguarding your clients against dark web dangers?

 Monitoring the Dark Web is crucial for detecting stolen credentials and data breaches before they can be exploited further.
 Cybercriminals often sell or share stolen information on the Dark Web, which can lead to severe financial and reputational damage for businesses if not promptly addressed.
+A dark web scan can help identify vulnerabilities before malicious actors exploit leaked information.
 In 2023, the global average cost of a data breach was $4.45 million, marking a 15% increase over the past three years.
 Additionally, the United States experienced the highest average total cost of a data breach at $5.09 million.

 As you can see, data breaches are a very costly problem, just take a look at the statistics of the IBM’s Cost of a Data Breach 2024 report: